Drafting Severance and Confidentiality Agreements Amid Continued SEC, EEOC, and NLRB Scrutiny

 - What should employers do to avoid or withstand SEC challenges to severance agreements?

-- How can counsel to employers respond to the EEOC's concern with the once-acceptable language in the Kodak consent decree?
+- How can counsel to employers respond to the EEOC's concern with non-cooperation, confidentiality, or non-disparagement provisions?

-- How must confidentiality agreements be updated given the NLRB's announced concerns?
+- How must confidentiality and severance agreements be updated given the NLRB's recent activity?

-- What are the NLRA provisions on which the NLRB is challenging employment agreements that include non-disparagement and employee behavior provisions?
+- What are the NLRA provisions on which the NLRB is basing its recent decisions?

 - What confidentiality provisions run afoul of OSHA's position on confidentiality provisions?